-Annual UCLA student fees shown for 2020-21 are current as of publication.
 See the Registrar fees web page for fee breakdown by term.

 Students who are not legal residents of California (out-of-state and international students) pay nonresident supplemental tuition.
-See the UCLA General Catalog appendix or the Registrar's website residence section for information on how to determine residence for tuition purposes.
-Inquiries may be directed to the Residence Deputy, UCLA Registrar's Office, 1113 Murphy Hall, Los Angeles, CA 90024-1429.
+See the UCLA General Catalog Policies and Regulations section or the Registrar's website residence section for information on how to determine residence for tuition purposes.
+Inquiries may be directed to the Residence Deputy, UCLA Registrar's Office, 1113 Murphy Hall, Box 951429, Los Angeles, CA 90095-1429.

-In addition to the fees shown, students should be prepared to pay living expenses for the academic period.
+In addition to systemwide and campusbased fees, students should be prepared to pay living expenses for the academic period.